Power of Attorney and Tax Information Authorization

 You can authorize an individual, such as a tax preparer, family member, etc., to discuss your account and receive correspondence on your behalf.

 The official and preferred Power of Attorney (POA) Form of the Virginia Department of Taxation is Form PAR 101.

 The Code of Virginia requires the Department to provide a copy of any written correspondence, documentation or any other written materials that relate to a tax matter for which a taxpayer has filed a POA to the person named to act under that express authority.
 In order for a person designated as POA to be automatically copied on correspondence sent to the taxpayer the following must be submitted:

 - Form PAR 101 - Power of Attorney and Declaration of Representative

 - Form R-7 - Application for Enrollment as Virginia Authorized Agent

 Use this form to authorize an individual to represent you before the Department.
 If you want your representative to be automatically copied on correspondence related to the tax matters specified on the PAR 101 form you must complete the form accordingly.
-Please allow two weeks for processing your request.
+Please allow up to two weeks for processing your request.
 Additional processing time may be needed for forms that are incomplete or contain errors.